AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Cross-Modality 3D Generation

 Besides encoding static 3D scenes (with image or text input), another line of works research aim to encode dynamic scenes, where the scene can be changing with respect to time.
 This is sometimes also called 4D view synthesis, where a video is taken as input, and a dynamic 3D scene representation is obtained, where users can render images of the scene at any given time instance.
 Xian et al. \cite{xian2021space} learn neural irradiance fields (with no view dependency) while estimating the depth to constrain the scene's geometry at any moment.
-D-NeRF \cite{pumarola2021d}, NSFF \cite{li2021neural} and Nerfies \cite{park2021nerfies} aim to synthesize novel views of dynamic scenes with complex and non-rigid geometries from a monocular video, through a dynamic NeRF representation that additionally takes the temporal aspect into account to deform the scene.
+D-NeRF \cite{pumarola2021d} and Nerfies \cite{park2021nerfies} aim to synthesize novel views of dynamic scenes with complex and non-rigid geometries from a monocular video, through a dynamic NeRF representation that additionally takes the temporal aspect into account to deform the scene.
 NR-NeRF \cite{tretschk2021non} implements scene deformation as ray bending which deforms straight rays non-rigidly.
 D\textsuperscript{2}NeRF \cite{wu2022dnerf} learns separate radiance fields for the the dynamic and static portions of the scene in a fully self-supervised manner, effectively decoupling the dynamic and static components.

-\section{Cross-Modality 3D Human Generation}
+\subsection{Cross-Modality 3D Human Generation}

 Besides cross-modality generation of 3D shapes and 3D scenes, cross-modality generation of 3D humans has also attracted much attention, where various other modalities are used to condition the generation process to produce the desired 3D human avatar.
-Similar to the single-modality case (in Sec.~\ref{sec:3D_human}), cross-modality generation of 3D humans can also be categorized into avatar body methods and avatar head methods, and the various settings are illustrated in Fig.~\ref{figure:crossmodal_3dhuman}.
+Cross-modality generation of 3D humans can also be categorized according to the type of conditioning information: text, image or video, and the various settings are illustrated in Figure \ref{figure:crossmodal_3dhuman}.